Skip to main content

 PKD Care

-Dr. Terry Watnick is the Director of the University of Maryland Inherited Renal Disease Clinic.
+Drs.
+Terry Watnick, Stephen Seliger, Valeriu Cebotaru and Songul Onder staff the University of Maryland Inherited Renal Disease Clinic.
 The clinic forms the translational arm of the PKD group at the University of Maryland and receives national and international referrals of patients who require diagnosis and/or management of complicated cystic kidney disease.
+Dr. Stephen Seliger directs the Clinical Research Program, which is involved in numerous clinical trials.

-The team at the University of Maryland provides multidisciplinary expertise in many subspecialty fields involved in treating ADPKD complications, including Gastroenterology and Hepatology, Neurosurgery, and Interventional Radiology.
-The University of Maryland Comprehensive Transplant Program performs nearly 300 kidney transplants per year and is one of the largest programs in the country.
+The team at the University of Maryland provides multidisciplinary expertise in many subspecialty fields involved in treating ADPKD complications, including Gastroenterology and Hepatology, Neurosurgery, and Interventional Radiology

 PKD Research

-• Baltimore PKD Research and Clinical Core Center: The University of Maryland is home to one of four NIH-sponsored PKD Research and Translation Core Centers.
+• Maryland Polycystic Kidney Disease Research and Translation Core Center (MPKD-RTCC): The University of Maryland is home to one of three NIH-sponsored PKD Research and Translation Core Centers.
 The Center is comprised of four biomedical Cores that are charged with developing and distributing state-of-the-art research reagents to a national and international group of PKD researchers.
 The goal of the Center is to foster a greater understanding of the fundamental aspects of PKD biology.
-Learn more

 • Identify PKD signaling pathways: Most PKD genes encode proteins that sit on the surface of cells and transmit information across the cell boundary into the cell interior.
 The cell uses this information to respond to its environment.
 In PKD, the cell is either unable to acquire this information because the sensor is defective or is unable to respond properly to the signal.
 University of Maryland researchers are seeking to define the types of information that PKD proteins sense and the pathways inside the cell that PKD proteins regulate.

-• Determine how PKD proteins help to preserve normal blood vessel structure and function: The cardiovascular complications of PKD are an important cause of premature death and morbidity.
+• Determine how PKD proteins help to preserve normal blood vessel structure and function: The cardiovascular complications of PKD are an important cause of premature death and morbidity, especially brain aneurysms that can occur in a sub-group of patients with ADPKD.
 Studies of patients with ADPKD and of mouse models of human ADPKD show that PKD proteins are essential for normal blood vessels.
-Both humans and mice with PKD mutations develop hemorrhages.
-In pilot studies done by University of Maryland nephrology faculty in collaboration with Dr. Hal Dietz of the Howard Hughes Institute at JHU, they have identified a signaling pathway that may be altered in ADPKD.
-The proposed studies aim to understand this process in the hope that future treatments may be directed at preventing these complications.
+University of Maryland nephrology investigators are seeking to understand the genetic factors that predispose certain patients to develop aneurysms and to define the signaling pathway that may be altered in ADPKD blood vessels.
+The proposed studies aim to understand this process in the hope that future screening strategies and treatments may be directed at preventing these complications.

 • Engineer and manipulate mouse models of human PKD: The University of Maryland team has used transgenic technologies to produce mice with cystic kidney disease very similar to the disorder that affects humans (both ADPKD and ARPKD).
 These powerful models can be used to test various therapies for PKD in a cost-effective manner before they are tested in humans.